 But it was the London show that really switched on the website chatter and acclaim.
 The original Royal Court Theatre production was so successful, it moved to the West End and garnered multiple Olivier nominations (the British equivalent of the Tony), including ones for best play, best actor and best supporting actress.
 Innovative designer Es Devlin created the closing ceremony for the London Olympics, but her digital scenery projections for ‘The Nether’ were jaw-dropping and groundbreaking on their own: They were like watching ‘Tron’ live, onstage.
 It was no surprise when she won the Olivier for best set design.

-Yet Haley argues that all of this focus on technology — in her own background, in her plays and their production designs — has been misleading.
+Yet Haley argues that all of this focus on technology — in her own work background, in her plays and their production designs — has been misleading.
 In fact, she says she’s looking forward to the first truly bare-bones staging of ‘The Nether.’
 That’s because “I think technology is a medium, but the plays are about psychology and identity and our relationships to each other.”

 Indeed.
-When we create virtual realms we’re just tricking out old fantasies, making comic books, pulp novels and TV shows into a more elaborate form.
+When we create virtual realms we’re just tricking out old fantasies, pushing comic books, pulp novels and TV shows into a more elaborate form.
 All that’s truly inventive about these 3D fantasies is that we can fool our minds into taking a walk around inside them.
 For many of us, of course, that difference is everything.
-That’s the escape, the indulgence we long for: to leave our pathetic, dowdy, daily lives.
+That’s the escape, the indulgence we long for: to leave our pathetic, dowdy, daily world.
 But these dream realms — transforming us with their gizmos and garments, their sex and superpowers — unwittingly reveal something else about us, something tragic and rooted.